 Coconuts are also a hot ingredient against the late summer and early fall heat.
 You can take a whole coconut, cleaned of the husk and (carefully) cut a couple holes in the top, drain out the water- freeze the coconut in the freezer overnight and have the basis for the following refresher.

-Smoke Stack Lightning is just the cocktail for the late summer.
+Smoke Stack Lightning is just the right watermelon cocktail for the late summer.
 Sure you can serve it in a frozen coconut, this wouldn’t hurt- but without one handy, this cocktail fits beautifully into a Double Old Fashioned glass.
 You know the size.
 Massive in scope, able to fit a double with ease so no one knows that your thirst is larger than usual.

 Prep #1: The ice for this cocktail is made from a combination of frozen coconut water and watermelon water.
 Just juice the watermelon and for the coconut water your local supermarket will do for the packaged variety.
 It is pre-strained and works really well.